July 14, 2011

 contributor: Rob Goodier

 What can rural communities in Guyana do to handle mounds of plastic bottles in their trash?

-“Plastic waste is a huge problem for Guyana,” Scott Stadum, vice president of Friends and Returned Peace Corps Volunteers of Guyana (FROG), told E4C.
+“Plastic waste is a huge problem for Guyana,” Scott Stadum, vice president of Friends and Returned Peace Corps Volunteers of Guyana (FROG), told Engineering for Change.
 “People throw trash into the sewer, thinking that it will disappear somewhere.
 In 2005, there was major flooding along the coast, and part of the problem was that these drainage systems were so clogged with waste that water couldn’t get back into the ocean from the canals.
 And this, of course, causes all sorts of health-related problems.”

 Stadum posed the bottle question on behalf of the Karanambu Trust, which conserves Guyana’s Rupununi wetlands and the otters that live there.
 Communities in the region’s watershed struggle to manage their empty bottle waste.

 We reached out to the international community for answers.
 You sent us a cartload of tips, detailed plans and brainstormed ideas to help them.
 This is a compilation of the options proposed, but the question is open.
 Please share your suggestions.

 Plastic bottles and other combustible waste can safely fuel a modified kiln.
 Robert Marquez developed a kiln that filters the effluent through unfired clay, which recycles the heat and reduces the contaminants that escape into the air.
 Jim Hallock, a member of E4C who specializes in compressed-earth block construction, has built these kilns and proposed them as a means of managing Guyana’s plastic waste.